SMT-Friendly Formalization of the Solidity Memory Model: Background

 \subsection{Solidity}

 Solidity~\cite{soliditydoc} is the high-level programming language supporting the development of Ethereum smart contracts.
 It is a full-fledged object-oriented programming language with many features focusing on enabling rapid development of Ethereum smart contracts.
 The focus of this paper is the semantics of the Solidity memory model: the Solidity view of contract storage and memory, and the operations that can modify it.
-Thus, we restrict the presentation to a generous fragment of Solidity that is relevant for discussing and formalizing the Solidity memory model.
+Thus, we restrict the presentation to a generous fragment of Solidity that is relevant for discussing and formalizing the memory model.
+An example contract that illustrates relevant features is shown in Figure~\ref{fig:ex_storage}, and the abstract syntax of the targeted fragment is presented in Figure~\ref{fig:soliditysyntax}.
 We omit parts of Solidity that are not relevant to the memory model (e.g., inheritance, loops, blockchain-specific members).
-We also omit low-level, unsafe features of Solidity that can break the Solidity memory model abstractions (e.g., \codeintext{assembly} and \codeintext{delegatecall}).
-An example contract that illustrates relevant features is shown in Figure~\ref{fig:ex_storage}, and the abstract syntax of the targeted fragment is presented in Figure~\ref{fig:soliditysyntax}.
+We also omit low-level, unsafe features that can break the Solidity memory model abstractions (e.g., \codeintext{assembly} and \codeintext{delegatecall}).

 \paragraph{Contracts.}

 Solidity contracts are similar to classes in object-oriented programming.
 A contract can define any additional types needed, followed by the declaration of the \emph{state variables} and contract \emph{functions}, including an optional single \emph{constructor} function.
 The contract's state variables define the only persistent data that the contract instance stores on the blockchain.
 The constructor function is only used once, when a new contract instance is deployed to the blockchain.
 Other public contract functions can be invoked arbitrarily by external users through an Ethereum transaction that encodes the function call data and designates the contract instance as the recipient of the transaction.